ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 commands will detect it and remind you to do so if necessary.
 ```

-To create an ECR, run the `plan` command, you’ll be able to preview the above Terraform configuration file and the resource that will be created:
+To create a repository in ECR, run the `plan` command.
+You will be able to preview the above Terraform configuration file and the resources that will be created:

 ```console
 terraform plan
 ```

-Terraform plan will let you see the resource that will be added, changed, or deployed to AWS.
-In this case, one resource `aws_ecr_repository.app_ecr_repo`, will be added to AWS.
+Terraform `plan` displays the resources that will be added, changed, or deployed to AWS.

+In this example, one resource `aws_ecr_repository.app_ecr_repo` will be added to AWS.

 ```output
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following